WebAssembly/spec/md-proto/WebAssembly.md

 --------------------------------------------------------------------------------

 TODO: Describe the binary format.
 The high-level ideas are:
- - A module starts with a magic cookie, consisting of the 4-byte-sequence NUL, 'a', 's', 'm', followed by the [version](#module-contents) [index], followed by the encodings of the sections.
+ - A module starts with a *magic cookie*, consisting of the 4-byte-sequence 0x00, 0x61, 0x73, 0x6d, followed by the [version](#module-contents) [index],
+   followed by the encodings of the sections.
- - Most module [indices] values are encoded with [LEB128].
+ - Most module [indices] values are typically encoded with [LEB128].
  - Module [arrays] values are encoded as the length [index] followed by the encodings of the elements.
  - Every [instruction](#instructions) is encoded as its Opcode value, followed